Abu-Git21/Abu-Git21/README.md

 Bachelor of Engineering in Computer Engineering
 Expected Graduation: 2029

-## Professional Development
+## Goals

-I am continuing to develop my technical skills through coursework and hands-on engineering projects, with a growing interest in embedded systems, hardware-software integration, and computer engineering design.
+I am continuing to build my technical skills through coursework, programming projects, and hands-on engineering experience.
+My goal is to create projects that combine software, hardware, and embedded systems.